 Q: We are trying to figure out how to pay for our parents to move to an assisted living community.
 Their budget is fairly tight.
 My dad was a veteran though and I’ve heard there is assistance specifically for senior care.
 Does that cover assisted living?

 A: The Aid & Attendance benefit can help veterans and their surviving spouse pay for care if they qualify.
-Call the Indiana Five Star Senior Living community nearest you to learn more about this unique benefit.
+Contact the Five Star Senior Living community nearest you to learn more about this unique benefit.

 A: It depends upon the policy.
 Many do help pay for care in a licensed assisted living community.
 Typically on a daily rate.
 You should definitely review their policy or call the insurer to be sure.